 Miami, nicknamed ‘The Magic City,’ is known for its fast growth and development.
 Beyond lounging on the sands, sunbathing, swimming, and sipping cocktails, Miami offers many adventures.

-From flyboarding in Biscayne Bay to hiking through the Everglades National park or immersing yourself in the art and cultural scene of the Wynwood neighborhood.
+From flyboarding in Biscayne Bay to hiking through the Everglades National Park or immersing yourself in the art and cultural scene of the Wynwood neighborhood.
 Here’s a list of exciting things to do in Miami, Florida.

 South Beach, located at the southern end of Miami Beach, is renowned for its celebrity cachet and early 20th-century Art Deco architecture district along Ocean Drive.
 Stretching over 2 miles from South Pointe Park, the white sands are filled with lounge chairs and umbrellas to enjoy the turquoise-blue waves.

-South Point beach allows easy access to walking trails and sunset views.
+South Point Beach allows easy access to walking trails and sunset views.
 The high-rise hotels and beach clubs that dominate the shorelines may seem intimidating, but there is plenty of space to drop a towel under the sunshine or enjoy a game of beach volleyball.

 This shoreline presents an exquisite tourist experience of the trendy South Beach neighborhood.
 With the opportunity to surf the turquoise waters, lay on the white sandy beach, and stroll along the stretch of Art Deco architecture and electric neon lights.

-Art Deco District
+2. Art Deco District

 Art Deco architecture is a modern take on the historic neo-classic architecture built between 1923 and 1943.
-Characteristically marked by bright pastel blues, pinks, yellows, greens, and more, Art Deco District represents the history, retro, and glam.
+Characteristically marked by bright pastel blues, pinks, yellows, greens, and more, the Art Deco District represents history, retro, and glam.

 The Art Deco Welcome Center has a regularly scheduled official guided walking tour for a trip down Ocean Drive to tour this marvel.
 Several other guided, self-guided, and walking tours are also available among all the things to do in Miami.